 1. Videos such as the one above are being used to promote awareness of the new GCSE grading structure, but it’s important that recruitment professionals fully understand the changes.
 Similarly, hiring managers need to understand the new 9-to-1 grades and how they relate to the current regime.
 You can see how the new 9 to 1 GCSE grades compare with the A* to G scale below.

 GCSE grade 4 or 5 and above?

 Greening has recently attempted to clarify some confusion around the grades 4 and 5.
-As can be seen above, and in Ofqual’s “grading postcard”, grade 4 appears slightly lower than Grade C, begging the question, should further education (FE) colleges and employers require a grade 4 and higher or a grade 5 and higher?
+Should further education (FE) colleges and employers require a grade 4 and higher or a grade 5 and higher?

 “I want to provide certainty about how this new grading will work and, in particular, the consequences for individual pupils of achieving a grade 4 or grade 5,” wrote Greening in a letter to Neil Carmichael, chair of the education select committee.

 “Rather than reporting on the ‘good pass’, we will instead distinguish between a grade 4 as a ‘standard pass’ and a grade 5 as a ‘strong pass’ and report on both.